Cardinals clinch NL Central; Cubs lose in Maddon’s finale

 The Cubs had a four-year postseason run snapped this season.
 Maddon compiled a 471-339 record in five seasons and guided the Cubs to the World Series championship in 2016, ending a 108-year drought.

-Flaherty (11-8) allowed two hits in an efficient seven-inning 69-pitch stint.
-He struck out six and walked one.
-Flaherty has allowed just seven earned runs over his last 12 starts.

-St. Louis scored twice in each of the first of two innings against Chicago starter Derek Holland (2-5).
-Goldschmidt, who had three hits, singled after Holland walked the first two batters.
+St. Louis scored twice in each of the first of two innings against Derek Holland (2-5).
+Goldschmidt singled after Holland walked the first two batters.

 Fowler added a two-run homer in the second for a 4-0 lead.
 He has a career-high 19 home runs.